 - Understanding your legal rights as a same-sex couple under current U.S. immigration law;

-- Staying informed about policy updates that may impact your application timeline or eligibility criteria.
+- Staying informed about policy updates that may affect your application timeline or eligibility criteria.

 With diligent preparation, knowledgeable guidance, and persistence, you can transform your aspirations of living together legally in the United States into a lasting reality.
 For more detailed insights and tailored advice, consider exploring our comprehensive resources on immigration law and marriage-based green cards.
 Best of luck on your journey!